jubrito/planner-with-calendar/README.md

 # Next steps (v1):

 - Fix calendar header responsiveness
-- Fix can't see navigation indicators when using opt+ctrl+arrows
-- use compact mixin to change flex display of calendar menu
+- Use compact mixin to change flex display of calendar menu
 - Highlight current day of the week or day
 - Create button to navigate to today
 - Verify accessibility
+  - Fix can't see navigation indicators when using opt+ctrl+arrows
   - Add skip to main content

 # Future Steps: